Coherent.js Migration Guide

 • Configure tree shaking for production

-• Test bundle size (target: <85KB gzipped)
+• Test bundle size (see packages/*/bundle-size.json for per-package baselines)

 • Validate performance (target: 240+ renders/sec)